HMCoin/HmmCoin/README.md

 # HmmCoin
-HmmCoin is a cryptocurrency running on Ethereum blockchain.
+HmmCoin is a cryptocurrency running on Polygon blockchain.